sudomesh/ubi-flasher/README.md

 It flashes a new firmware onto these devices using their built-in web interface or tftp.

+SECURITY WARNING: If you are using this as a library, see the Known Issues section.

 # Setup #

 Install dependencies: